peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 # Implementation Considerations for Offline Flows

-The static Trust Chain parameter within the JWT headers is used to ensure that the entities involved in the transaction have a common Trust Anchor. which facilitates trust without the need for real-time verification using the Federation API endpoints.
+The static Trust Chain parameter within the JWT headers is used to ensure that the entities involved in the transaction have a common Trust Anchor.
+This enables trust without the need for real-time Federation Entity Discovery using the Federation API endpoints.

 Entity that issues a signed data object, including the `trust_chain` parameter, might be: